waywardgeek/keystretch/README.md

 The speedup factor per unit memory is 8.3X, even though keystretch performs 4096 rounds of SHA-256 hashing of the password before using this intermediate derived key to hash memory.

+To run dieharder, use the dieharder.header and data generated with the printf statements commented in, and run:

+dieharder -a -g 202 -f foo